Coarse-to-Fine Point Cloud Registration with SE(3)-Equivariant Representations: Experiments

 \subsubsection{Partially Overlapping Data}

-In most real-world applications, point clouds are captured from a single view, leading to incomplete shape information on objects.
+In most real-world applications, point clouds are captured from a single view, leading to incomplete shapes information on objects.
 To simulate these conditions, we followed RPMNet \cite{yew2020rpm} and sub-sampled the point clouds using the farthest point sampling algorithm, retaining approximately $75\%$ of the points.
-Table \ref{tab: partially overlapping} demonstrates that our method works properly under all initialization despite the slight degrade due to the information loss about overall shape.
+Table \ref{tab: partially overlapping} demonstrates that our method works properly under all initialization despite the slight degradation due to the information loss of the overall shape.
 Baseline methods either overfitted on cases with constrained angle ranges or failed to achieve reliable outcomes.
 Notably, local methods search for the answers in the constrained space rather than in the entire SE(3) space, which leads to their high performance in this constrained space but poor performance in spaces other than that.